 Tumblr is more than just another social network site – it’s a community.
 Despite the diversity in community interests, all these communities function on the same set of accepted albeit unofficial etiquette on Tumblr.
-Certain rules govern these practices, and although they’re not official, things can get nasty if not followed.
+Certain rules govern these practices some of which are factual limitations, while others are unofficial where things can get nasty if not followed.

 As part of a community, you would want to get along with everyone else and would normally try not to get on people’s nerves.
 If you need help in this department, here’s an etiquette guide to Tumblr that will help you enjoy your experience and feel a sense of belonging (which is what you’re after, right?).